Anikdas111/Llm-papers/README.md

 # Llm-papers
 # 📚 LLM Research Papers Repository

-Welcome to this curated repository of research papers, notes, and resources related to building Large Language Models (LLMs), with a focus on applications in the **Bengali language** and **Bangladesh context**.
+Welcome to this curated repository of research papers, notes, and resources related to building Large Language Models (LLMs).

 This is an open, evolving resource created to:
 - Help beginners understand LLMs and transformers.